Who is a motor trade policy suitable for?

 - Car restoration businesses

-- Scrap dealers
+- Scrap yards and scrap metal dealers

 - Car parking or car jockey services

-- Mechanics
+MOT stations, servicing, etc - Mechanics

 What does motor trade insurance cover?